HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 Modern RISC CPUs are typically load/store CPUs and feature a large number of general registers.
 Operations takes place between registers.
 VCPU-32 follows a slightly different route.
 There is a smaller number of general registers and in addition to computation between registers, a register-memory model is also supported.
 There are however no instructions that read and write to memory in one instruction cycle as this would complicate the design considerably.

-VCPU-32 offers a large address range, organized into segments.
-Segment Id and offset into the segment form a virtual address.
-In addition, a short form of a virtual address, called a logical address, will select a segment register based on the upper two bits of the logical address to form a virtual address.
+VCPU-32 offers a large address range, organized in segments.
+Segment Id and offset form a virtual address.
+In addition, a short form of a virtual address, called a logical address, will select segment register based on the upper two bits of the logical address to form a virtual address.
 Segments are also associated with access rights and protection identifies.
 The CPU itself can run in user and privilege mode.

 This document describes the overall architecture, instruction set and runtime model for VCPU-32.
 It is organized into several parts.
 The first part will give an overview on the architecture.
 It presents the memory model, registers sets and basic operation modes.
 The major part of the document then presents the instruction set.
 Memory reference instructions, immediate instructions, branch instructions, computational instructions and system control instructions are described in detail.
 These chapters are the authoritative reference of the instruction set.